FERN TREE BUSHCARE

 The major problem is escaped garden plants which invade the native bush.
 Particularly bad in Fern Tree is holly, along with other weed species such as cherry laurel, cotoneaster, blackberry, sycamore, foxglove, broom, karamu and orange hawkweed.

-In 2013 we reprinted our Fern Tree Weed Booklet which lists most of the weeds that occur in this area.
-This was distributed to all households.
-If you are new to the area contact us to get one.
+Download The Fern Tree Weed Booklet which lists most of the weeds that occur in this area.

 We also printed a leaflet specifically about holly which is the main invader of our bush.
 The bushcare group spends about 90% of its time removing holly.
 We also encourage and are able to assist landowners with mature hollies.
 If we could get rid of the mature hollies which provide the seed source we would have some hope of controlling holly.
 Download holly leaflet.